2024 United States presidential election in Pennsylvania: Analysis

 A Northeastern swing state within the Rust Belt, Pennsylvania was seen as a pure toss-up this cycle.
-In 2016, Republican Donald Trump narrowly carried the state by 0.7% in his upset sweep of the Rust Belt and the first Republican presidential victory in Pennsylvania since 1988, but four years later lost the state to Democratic nominee Joe Biden by 1.2% as the latter defeated the former nationwide.
+In 2016, Trump narrowly carried the state by 0.7% in his upset sweep of the Rust Belt and the first Republican presidential victory in Pennsylvania since 1988, but four years later lost the state to Democratic nominee Joe Biden by 1.2% as the latter defeated the former nationwide.

 Compared to 2020, Trump gained in nearly every county except for a few scattered around the interior of the state.
 His strongest gains were concentrated in Northeastern Pennsylvania, which, prior to his first run in 2016, was Democratic and historically had an economy focused around coal mining.
 He also made notable gains in the Philadelphia area, even in the suburban counties that had shifted against him in both of his past runs.

 Trump placed first in 58 counties, four more than he did in 2020.
 He won Erie and Northampton counties, which voted for him in 2016 and Biden in 2020.
 He was the first Republican to win Bucks since George H. W. Bush in 1988, and to win Monroe since George W. Bush in 2004.
+Trump's victory in the state made him the first Republican candidate to carry Pennsylvania twice since Ronald Reagan did so in 1980 and 1984.